18F/2015-foia-hub/README.md

 Core interaction between FOIA requestor and FOIA office.

-The tentative plan for this repo is a Python/Flask API service, whose first pass is to contain -
+The tentative plan for this repo is a Python API service, whose first pass is to contain -

 * Receive and store a FOIA request from [foia-portal](https://github.com/18f/foia-portal).
 * Publish received FOIA requests in the direction of the specified FOIA office.